Squishy47/Circular-Buffer/README.md

-Contains a collection of audio processing techniques used as part of one of my Uni Projects, such as circular buffers, FIR filter and more to come.

 How to use?
 Once you've included the files "CircularBuffer.h" and "VecTemplate.h" in your project.
 Create a new instance of the CircularBuffer class with the following.

 `CircularBuffer myNewBuffer;`